microsoft/code-with-engineering-playbook/Engineering/CICD.md

 Travis CI can be used for open source projects at no cost but developers must purchase an enterprise plan for private projects.
 This service is ideal for validation of PR's on GitHub because it is lightweight and easy to set up with no need for dedicated server setup.
-It also support a Build matrix feature which allows to accelerate the build and testing process by breaking them into parts.
+It also supports a Build matrix feature which allows accelerating the build and testing process by breaking them into parts.

 **CircleCI**

 CircleCI is a free service for open source projects with no dedicated server required.
 It is also ideal for validation of PR's on GitHub.
-CircleCI also allows workflows, parallelism and splitting your tests across any number of containers with wide array of packages pre-installed on the build containers.
+CircleCI also allows workflows, parallelism and splitting your tests across any number of containers with a wide array of packages pre-installed on the build containers.

 **AppVeyor**